Overview of Campus Pack (used for wikis, blogs, journals, and podcasts)

 |A Podcast is an audio recording that can be played through a browser interface.||Instructional uses: Short narrations, feedback, or student reflections.

-1. Create the Quicklink from D2L to Campus Pack
+Step 1.
+Create the Link from D2L to Campus Pack

 1. Log into your D2L course and click on Content on the Navigation Bar.